 - when removed and to where.

-Accounts of visits can sometimes include names, adresses and ages of family members.
+Accounts of visits can sometimes include names, addresses and ages of family members.